-- Audit Mechanisms.
+- Audit.
 An audit mechanism is a system or process that forces details to be surfaced regularly.
 For example, in a weekly operational excellence review, use a wheel-of-fortune style wheel to randomly select a project each week where the lead must explain their metrics dashboard.
 This forces every project to be prepared but scales because not every project has to be reviewed each week.

-- Write Narratives.
+- Write it Down.
 As Jeff Bezos has said, “It is impossible to write a great 6-page narrative and not have clarity of thought.”
 If you are tackling any hard problem, take the time to write a short (no longer than 6-page), narratively written memo presenting the problem.
 See some of my posts on writing here.
 Also, make sure you read Jeff Bezos’s 2017 Letter to Shareholders.

 - Ask The 5 Whys.
 No tool is better at getting to the root cause than “The 5 Whys”.
 Folks often cheat when using the 5 Why’s and ask 5 parallel questions.
 Don’t fall into that trap.
 Ask questions that seek the truth, and don’t be afraid to have multiple 5 Why threads in parallel.
 Write it down.

 - Structured Brainstorm.
-It is amazing what can happen when a group of smart folks gets in a room for a structured brainstorm session.
-The funny thing about structured brainstorm sessions is how they are better the less organized they are.
+It is amazing what can happen when a group of smart folks gets in a room for a structured brainstorming session.
+The funny thing about structured brainstorming sessions is how they are better the less organized they are.
 Levity is key.